epfl-ada/ada-2023-project-adacadabra1000101/README.md

 We want to find the function, y=F(X), that links the actor's features to the character trope played.
 We are given input/output pairs (X, y) with y the class labels and X the list of actor features, both continous and categorical.
 An example that could be used is logistic regression, which would give us an output between 0 and 1 of belonging to a character trope based on a input of actor features.<br>

 ### 2) Unsupervised Machine Learning for Clustering
 We want to see whether actors playing the same tropes ressemble each other, and therefore cluster together.
 We only concentrate on the facial features of the actors in order to obtain the clusters (use of the euclidean distance between actors).
-We are also interesting in finding tropes that cluster
+We are also interesting in finding tropes that cluster together

 ## Project Structure